Are Electric Bikes Street Legal? Understanding the Rules and Regulations

 -

-Motor limits: Maximum 250W output; assistance must cut off at 15.5 mph.
+Motor limits: Maximum continuous rated power of 250W; motor assistance must cut off at 15.5 mph (25 km/h).

 -

-No licence or registration needed: Street-legal e-bikes are treated as regular bicycles, so no tax or insurance is required.
+No licence or registration needed: A compliant EAPC is treated like a conventional pedal cycle, so no driving licence, vehicle registration, tax or compulsory motor insurance is required.

 -